 One of the easiest ways to locate the commencement date is to look at the Endnotes or Notes section of the latest version of the Act.

-For Queensland legislation, refer to "Legislative History" on the OQPC website to view the commencement and other important information.
+For Queensland legislation, refer to 'Legislative History' from the Office of the Queensland Parliamentary Counsel (OQPC) to view the commencement and other important information.